More than half of vehicles towing a trailer are violating safety standards, increasing the risk for an accident.

 - reduced maneuverability of the towing vehicle

 - additional space needed to make turns

 Towing-related auto accidents can cause serious injuries to vehicle occupants and cause substantial property damage.
 Use extra caution when driving near or passing another vehicle that is towing a trailer of any kind.
 According to police agencies, more than half of cars towing a trailer are violating vehicle safety standards in some way.

 Personal Injury Resulting From a Towing-Related Crash

 Towing-related accidents are more complicated than other car accidents.
 Multiple parties may be at fault, including the owner and driver of the vehicle or the towed trailer, the rental company involved, and possibly a product manufacturer.
 Both federal and state laws may come into play.
-If the accident involved a commercial vehicle, seek help from a St. Louis automobile crash lawyer to find out whether or not the vehicle complied with federal regulations.
-Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free case evaluation.
+If the accident involved a commercial vehicle, seek help from our experienced trailer accident attorneys to find out whether or not the vehicle complied with federal regulations.